 It is important to ensure you are not using cheap exfoliants, which are often formulated with irregular exfoliating ingredients.

-We have seen a number of cases in our clinic, where clients have over exfoliated with these types of products, to the point where they have impaired the barrier and caused terrible sensitivity in their skin.
+We have seen several cases in our clinic, where clients have over exfoliated with these types of products, to the point where they have impaired the barrier and caused terrible sensitivity in their skin.

-These exfoliating products use ingredients like crushed walnut pieces that are not spherical in shape, these cause tiny micro-tears on the surface of your skin, and in our professional opinion they are the facial equivalent of a pan scourer and can potentially do more harm than good
+These exfoliating products use ingredients like crushed walnut pieces that are not spherical in shape; these cause tiny micro-tears on the surface of your skin.
+In our professional opinion, they are the facial equivalent of a pan scourer and can potentially do more harm than good.

-The philosophy at The Naked Chemist is about healing skin, calming inflammation, which we feel is at the root of all premature ageing.
+The Naked Chemist philosophy is about healing skin, calming inflammation, which we feel is at the root of all premature ageing.